Protein structure generation via folding diffusion: Conclusion

 \section{Conclusion}

 In this work, we present a novel parameterization of protein backbone structures that allows for simplified generative modeling.
 By considering each residue to be its own reference frame, we describe a protein using the resulting relative internal angle representation.
 We show that a vanilla transformer can then be used to build a diffusion model that generates high-quality, biologically plausible, diverse protein structures.
-These generated backbones better respect protein chirality and exhibit greater designability compared to prior works that use equivariance assumptions.
+These generated backbones respect protein chirality and exhibit high designability.

 While we demonstrate promising results with our model, there are several limitations to our work.
-Although formulating a protein as a series of angles enables us to use simpler models without equivariance mechanisms, this framing allows accumulated errors to significantly alter the overall generated structure.
-This takes two forms: small errors iteratively compounding into larger errors over many residues, and single large errors drastically modifying the structure.
+Though formulating a protein as a series of angles enables use of simpler models without equivariance mechanisms, this framing allows for errors early in the chain to significantly alter the overall generated structure -- a sort of ``lever arm effect.''
 Additionally, some generated structures exhibit collisions where the generated structure crosses through itself.
 Future work could explore methods to avoid these pitfalls using geometrically-informed architectures such as those used in \citet{OmegaFold}.
-Our generated structures are still of relatively short lengths (up to 128 residues) compared to natural proteins which typically have several hundred residues.
+Our generated structures are still of relatively short lengths compared to natural proteins which typically have several hundred residues; future work could extend towards longer structures, potentially incorporating additional losses or inputs that help ``checkpoint'' the structure and reduce accumulation of error.
 We also do not handle multi-chain complexes or ligand interactions, and are only able to generate static structures that do not capture the dynamic nature of proteins.
-Additional future work could incorporate amino acid sequence generation in parallel with structure generation, along with guided generation using protein function or domain annotations.
+Future work could incorporate amino acid sequence generation in parallel with structure generation, along with guided generation using functional or domain annotations.
 In summary, our work provides an important step in using biologically-inspired problem formulations for generative protein design.